-Data analysis • Conventional analysis: study of the absolute amplitude and latency of the initial brain stem component recorded over the contralateral brain stem and the main cortical component recorded over the contralateral hand, respectively foot, representation in the sensorimotor cortex.
-Topographical analysis: cluster analysis of the voltage maps (datadriven approach revealing a series of scalp topographies reflecting the steps in information processing).
-Prospects - Extension of this study to further animals, in parallel with behavioural tasks (modified Brinkman board task) - Location and orientation of the generators with source location algorithms - EEG recordings in conscious monkey to study the resting state networks Supported by Swiss National Science Foundation grant 310000-110005 (EMR) and NCCR Neuro Anne-Dominique Gindrat1, Charles Quairiaux2, Juliane Britz3, Florian Lanz1, Christoph M. Michel3 and Eric M. Rouiller1 Results

-Conclusion These preliminary data show that SSEPs can be successfully and reproducibly recorded from a high-density EEG cap in macaque monkey.
+Time post-stimulus (msec) As expected, responses obtained after stimulation on one side are essentially mirror images of those of the other side in relation to the anteroposterior axis (Pannels 2 and 3).
+The map topography of the responses obtained after either median or tibial nerve stimulations is in line with the somatotopical organisation of the sensorimotor cortex (Pannels 2 and 3).
+The initial brain stem component is more stable in amplitude and latency across the recording sessions than the main cortical component (Pannel 1).
+Although responses are somewhat variable in amplitude and latency across the different recording sessions, they are topographically very reproducible given that the main part of each recording can be summarised with a similar series of maps (Pannel 1).
+Prospects - Extension of this study to further animals, in parallel with behavioural tasks (modified Brinkman board task) - Location and orientation of the generators with source location algorithms - EEG recordings in conscious monkey to study the resting state networks Conclusion These preliminary data show that SSEPs can be successfully and reproducibly recorded from a high-density EEG cap in macaque monkeys.
 This minimally invasive method to record large-scale neuronal networks in real-time can be useful if repeated assessment of the cortical activity is desired, for example to study functional damage and recovery after a central nervous system lesion.
 In this case, topography of SSEPs will allow to assess the possible cortical reorganisation of neuronal networks and relate it to functional recovery.
 The tool we developed is very relevant in the context of promoting non-invasive approaches also in animal research.